detekt/detekt/README.md

 ### Features

-- Code smell analysis for your Kotlin projects
+- Code smell analysis for your Kotlin projects.
-- Complexity reports based on lines of code, cyclomatic complexity and amount of code smells
+- Highly configurable rule sets.
-- Highly configurable rule sets
+- Code Smell baseline and suppression for legacy projects.
-- Suppression of findings with Kotlin's `@Suppress` and Java's `@SuppressWarnings` annotations
+- Suppression of findings with `@Suppress` annotations.
-- Specification of quality gates which will break your build
+- Support for different report formats: html, markdown, [SARIF](https://sarifweb.azurewebsites.net/) and xml (checkstyle).
+Is it not enough?
+You can extend detekt and create your own reports.
-- Code Smell baseline and suppression for legacy projects
+- Extensibility by enabling incorporation of personal rule sets, `FileProcessListener's` and `OutputReport's`.
-- [Gradle plugin](#with-gradle) for code analysis via Gradle builds
+- First party integration with Gradle with our [Gradle plugin](#with-gradle).
-- Extensibility by enabling incorporation of personal rule sets, `FileProcessListener's` and `OutputReport's`
+- A community of [third party plugins](https://github.com/topics/detekt-plugin) that adds more rules and features to detekt.

 #### Quick-Links